Nevada Corporations, Nevada LLC, Incorporate in Nevada Nevada Corporations, Nevada LLC, Incorporate in Nevada

 Since income that passes thru an "S" corporation is not subject to payroll taxes, stockholder(s) may be inclined NOT TO RECEIVE ANY WAGES.

-IRS is privy to this strategy, and under a close audit of a stockholder(s)'s 1040, may reclasify the "pass thru income" as wages, thus to assess the stockholder(s) with payroll taxes, plus penalties and interest.
-Consequently "S" corporation stockholder(s) must refrain from evaiding payroll taxes by a weighted distribution favoring "PASS THRU INCOME" OVER WAGES.
+IRS is privy to this strategy, and under a close audit of a stockholder(s)'s 1040, may reclassify the "pass thru income" as wages, thus to assess the stockholder(s) with payroll taxes, plus penalties and interest.
+Consequently "S" corporation stockholder(s) must refrain from evading payroll taxes by a weighted distribution favoring "PASS THRU INCOME" OVER WAGES.

 THE SOLUTION